Manual Installation Guide

 Once you've got OpenMW installed and are able to run vanilla Morrowind, you can also take a look at the various settings.
 Some settings are available directly in the launcher and others must be added to your settings.cfg file.
 It is vitally important that you DO NOT edit the settings.cfg file while the launcher is open, and also DO NOT open the launcher while the settings.cfg file is still open.

-Visit the user settings page and enter values for your Base Folder; that is where you want to install mods to; and your vanilla Morrowind Data Files folder.
+Visit the site settings page and enter values for your Base Folder - that is where you want to install mods to - and your vanilla Morrowind Data Files folder.
 This allows the website to give you paths that reflect what will actually be on your computer, allowing for the copy-paste snippets provided by the CFG Generator (more on that below).

 There are also options to toggle the website's built-in Dark and Light modes, or to clear your site data if the need arises.